Currow: Air

 Kerry Airport is also located at Farranfore on the N23.
 The runway is only 800m from Currow Village.
 However the terminal is 5 km in distance by road.

 Media

-Print publications

-Local notes are included in the pages of the Sliabh Luachra Outlook which is published every Saturday.
-This contains news from the Sliabh Luachra region.
-Local notes are also included in the weekly Kerryman newspaper, most often in the South County Edition.
-It is published on Wednesday.
+In print media, local notes are included in the pages of the Sliabh Luachra Outlook which is published every Saturday and covers the Sliabh Luachra region.
+Local notes are also included in The Kerryman newspaper, most often in the South County Edition, which published weekly on a Wednesday.

-An annual newsletter was printed in the 1990s, called Currow and Currans Anois is Aris which translates as 'now and then'.
-The editor was Con Dennehy, who later became the editor for the Sliabh Luachra Outlook.

-Radio and television

 Currow falls within the broadcast area of Radio Kerry.
 A documentary on Currow, made in 2000, focused on Currow's sporting heritage and the international rugby players who come from the area.
 As well as interviews with local residents, the documentary shows footage from around the village.

 Townlands

-The names of Currow's townlands reflect the local history and landscape.
+The names of the area's townlands reflect the local history and landscape.
 Although originally mainly of Irish language origin, many place names Anglicised over time.
 Local townlands include: